 How to Rent a Bike in Chile

 Most cities and towns have at least one bike shop that rents bikes by the hour or day.
-However, these places sometimes aren't the most obviously marked.
+However, these places are sometimes not the most obviously marked.

 I'd recommend inquiring about bike rental shops at your hostel, a tourist information kiosk, or a souvenir/tourist-oriented restaurant.

-Make sure to check the bicycle before agreeing to anything — check that it works, make a note of any cosmetic damages, and make sure you understand the payment structure (by the hour, by day, etc.).
+Please check the bicycle before agreeing to anything—make sure it works, note any cosmetic damages, and make sure you understand the payment structure (by the hour, by day, etc.).

 3. Negotiate necessary guided tours as a package

-Car rentals are expensive, and the roads can often be confusing to navigate, so a tour is often the most practical option.
+Car rentals are expensive, and the roads can be confusing, so a tour is often the most practical option.

-Many tour operators, especially in main tourist areas like the Atacama Desert, will offer a discount if you book multiple tours with them.
+Many tour operators, especially in main tourist areas like the Atacama Desert, offer discounts to customers who book multiple tours with them.

 They want to incentivize people to book more tours with them and are happy to do so by offering a discount (sometimes 10% or more) off multiple tours.